Secession in China: Minor movements

-The term "Liangguang" refers to a combination of the provinces of Guangdong and Guangxi.
-It was an historical administrative division of China during the Qing dynasty era.
-The island province of Hainan also used to be part of Guangdong and, by extension, Liangguang.

 Movements

 Hong Kong

-In 1997 the colony of Hong Kong was retroceded to China, leading to the creation of the Hong Kong Special Administrative Region.
-Under the jointly agreed upon Hong Kong Basic Law, the Hong Kong SAR would maintain its autonomy for 50 years until 2047, after which point the region would assume full control by China.
+In 1997, the colony of Hong Kong was retroceded to China, leading to the creation of the Hong Kong Special Administrative Region.
+Under the jointly agreed upon Hong Kong Basic Law, the Hong Kong SAR would maintain its autonomy for 50 years until 2047, after which point, the region would assume full control by China.
 Hong Kong's autonomy, and its end in 2047, has created contention between those who support the Chinese government, and those who do not.
 A particular source of contention in recent years is with the structure of the Hong Kong government, where the Chief Executive is appointed by the Chinese government while local elections are held directly.

-In 2019 the Hong Kong extradition bill was proposed, which sparked protests throughout Hong Kong.
+In 2019, the Hong Kong extradition bill was proposed, which sparked protests throughout Hong Kong.
 During the protests which followed, the pro-democracy camp gained general support alongside the Hong Kong independence movement to a small extent as well.
 Many of the anti-governmental groups supported localism and universal suffrage in all Hong Kong elections.
-In May 2020 the National People's Congress of China passed a decision concerning Hong Kong national security legislation, whereby "secession" and "subversion" were made illegal.
+In May 2020, the National People's Congress of China passed a decision concerning Hong Kong national security legislation, whereby "secession" and "subversion" were made illegal.
 This move has meant that pro-independence calls are now illegal by the new decision, although some still do call for independence despite the changes to the law.
 In Hong Kong, the pro-democracy camp enjoys general support, though the passing of the decision by the NPC has made protesting and the organization of protests more difficult.